gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## Receiving

-When receiving an SCTP packet containing a CRYPTO Chunk it will contain an payload of protected SCTP control or data chunks.
-Since there's at most one CRYPTO Chunk per SCTP packet, the payload of that chunk will be transferred to the proper DTLS instance according to DCI for decryption and processing.
+When receiving an SCTP packet containing a DTLS Chunk it will contain an payload of protected SCTP control or data chunks.
+Since there's at most one DTLS Chunk per SCTP packet, the payload of that chunk will be transferred to the proper DTLS instance according to DCI for decryption and processing.

-As discussed in CRYPTO Chunk specification when receiving packets certain meta data will be needed to associate with the protected CRYPTO chunk payload for SCTP to correctly process it.
+As discussed in DTLS Chunk specification when receiving packets certain meta data will be needed to associate with the protected DTLS chunk payload for SCTP to correctly process it.
 This includes packet size, source IP and arrival interface, i.e. path information, and ECN bits.

-When DTLS processes a DTLS record with decryption and integrity verification and that contains application data, it will output the data as an array of bytes and transfer it back to the CRYPTO Handler that delivers it for SCTP chunk handling.
+When DTLS processes a DTLS record with decryption and integrity verification and that contains application data, it will output the data as an array of bytes and transfer it back to the DTLS Handler that delivers it for SCTP chunk handling.

 SCTP Chunk handler will threat the array as the payload of an SCTP